 If you want to lose water weight quickly without having to make any major changes to your diet or lifestyle, simply follow these instructions: take 6-8 glasses of H2O throughout the day until you urinate four times.
 This will help your body flush out excess sodium, reduce bloating and get rid of any puffiness you may be experiencing by tomorrow morning.

 If you want to lose water weight quickly, there are a variety of supplements you can take that may promote a faster solution.
+Always talk to your doctor first before taking any supplements, especially if you have any medical conditions or are taking any medications.
 Take a look at some of the most common ingredients found in these products to help give you an idea of which options may work best for your particular needs:

 If you want to lose water weight quickly, try exercising more.
 For example, endurance exercises like long-distance running or biking can help your body get rid of excess fluids while boosting energy levels at the same time.
 Also – by helping you maintain a healthy weight it will prevent any future fluid retention that may develop in the future.